CODT 1.0 Atlantic

 Semantic Enterprise Information Architecture.

-In SEIA, transformations derive the enterprise data model, FIB-DM, object models, FIBUM and in the future, messages, and process models.
+In SEIA, transformations derive the enterprise data model, FIB-DM, object models, FIBUM, and, in the future, messages and process models.

-We recommend using RDF/OWL, with the business-friendly FIB Concept Maps rather than a conceptual data model to define and describe the enterprise for non-technical users.
+We recommend using RDF/OWL, with the business-friendly FIB Concept Maps, rather than a conceptual data model to define and describe the enterprise for non-technical users.
 For Financial Institutions, the enterprise ontology must derive from the industry standard, the FIBO.

 As the EDM Council FIB-DM page states: